GLOBAL MARKETS-Stocks, oil slump on weak jobs data

 The JPMorgan Global Purchasing All-Industry Output Index of about 20 countries showed declines in April from March.

-In Europe, the pan-European FTSEurofirst 300 index closed down 1.7 percent at 1,027.15, and the Euro STOXX 50 index fell 1.7 percent to 2,248.34, despite strong earnings from Royal Bank of Scotland, BNP Paribas and Lafarge.
+In Europe, the pan-European FTSEurofirst 300 index closed down 1.7 percent at 1,027.15 points, and the Euro STOXX 50 index fell 1.7 percent to 2,248.34, despite strong corporate earnings from Royal Bank of Scotland, BNP Paribas and Lafarge.

-Benchmark Brent crude in London fell to three-month lows around $113 a barrel, its steepest weekly fall since December, after the weak jobs report.
-Brent's slide took three-day losses to more than 5 percent.
+The benchmark 10-year U.S. Treasury note rose 15/32 in price to yield 1.88 percent, and the 30-year U.S. Treasury bond gained almost a full point in price to yield 3.07 percent.

-While the downbeat data weighed, traders said a combination of less-definitive factors - from confusion over margin changes to the breach of the 200-day moving average - compounded selling.
+Benchmark Brent crude in London fell to three-month lows around $113 a barrel, on course for its steepest weekly fall since December, after the weak U.S. jobs report.

 U.S. crude settled down $4.05 at $98.49 a barrel.